 Mix it all together and coat the chicken strips in it and leave for around an hour to let all the flavours come alive.

 You could also use a homemade (or store bought) taco seasoning.
-We mix together 1 tbsp chilli powder, 1 tbsp smoked paprika, 1 tsp garlic powder, 1 tsp onion powder, 1 tsp cumin, 1 tsp ground coriander, a pinch of sea salt, black pepper and sugar.
+We mix together 1 tablespoon chilli powder, 1 tablespoon smoked paprika, then 1 teaspoon each of garlic powder, onion powder, cumin, ground coriander and a pinch of sea salt, black pepper and sugar.

 Whilst the marinade is the star of these Grilled Chicken Tacos, let's not forget the crunchy avocado salad.
 There are juicy tomatoes, chunks of creamy avocado, some crunchy romaine lettuce, red onion (I couldn't think of a good enough description of red onion) and then that all important sea salt, pepper and lime juice.